IMMJ-MA Code of Ethics

 SEEK & REPORT TRUTH

-- Be as accurate, honest, fair and complete in researching, gathering, reporting and interpreting information as possible.
+- Be as accurate, honest, fair and comprehensive in your research, news gathering, reporting, and interpreting and conveying information as possible.

-- Never assume that the collection of facts and assumptions, and the point of view that you have arrived at, is “the truth.”
+- Never assume that the collection of facts and the point of view that you have arrived at, is “the truth.” always aim to dig deeper.

-- Never alter a still or moving image beyond the requirements of normal image enhancement
+- Never manipulate a still or moving image beyond the requirements of World Press Photo image manipulation guidance.

 Accuracy is at the core of journalism.
 It is your job to get information quickly but it is MUCH more important to get it right.
 Accuracy, as well as balance, always takes precedence over speed.
 In today’s world of information overload, it is very easy to find “information” quickly, especially online.
-A good journalist, however, must never publish any facts, data or information without first verifying them as accurate.
-Regardless of the size, scope and audience of a story, always report with the goal of 100 percent accuracy of all facts, quotes and ideas presented.
-You verify or ‘fact check’ information by checking facts by two reliable sources.
+A good journalist, however, must never publish any facts, data or information without first verifying them.
+Regardless of the size, scope, and audience of a story, always report with the goal of 100 percent accuracy of all facts, quotes and ideas presented.
+You typically verify or ‘fact check’ information by checking facts by two reliable sources.
+They might be quality news sources or eyewitnesses.
 Another important part of accuracy is understanding the context in which events and issues occur.
 Nothing happens in a vacuum — This is why researching around your topic is imperative.

 - Accuracy checklist – print and follow NPR’s set of questions to ask before you call any story complete:

-- Is every name and title correctly spelled?
+- Are every name and title correctly spelled?

 - Are the quotes accurate and properly attributed?